RTMP vs. SRT: Which Streaming Protocol is Right for You?

 In today’s post, we’re answering a frequently asked question: when it comes to streaming live video over the internet, how do RTMP and SRT compare?
-In fact, it’s such a hot topic, our video experts, decided to put them to the test and shared their findings explore in our white paper, RTMP vs. SRT: Comparing Latency and Maximum Bandwidth.
+In fact, it’s such a hot topic, our video experts, decided to put them to the test and shared their findings in our white paper, RTMP vs. SRT: Comparing Latency and Maximum Bandwidth.
 If you’re not sure which transport protocol you should be using for streaming live video with low end-to-end latency over the internet, read on to discover more about how these commonly used protocols stack up against each other.

 Before we begin with details of the testing, here’s a very high-level primer on both protocols.
-If you want to take a deeper dive into their differences, our CMO, Peter Maag, recently wrote a great blog post about them here.
+If you want to take a deeper dive into their differences, our CMO, Peter Maag, wrote a great blog post about them here.

 The Real-Time Messaging Protocol (RTMP) is a mature streaming protocol originally designed for streaming to Adobe Flash players.
 It has a reputation for reliability thanks to its TCP-based pack retransmit capabilities and adjustable buffers.
-Although support for Flash technology will end in 2020, RTMP remains a commonly-used protocol for live streaming video.
+Though Adobe ended support for Flash in 2020, RTMP remains in use as a protocol for live streaming video.
 However, the fact that it can’t be used for streaming HEVC encoded content makes it not ideally suited to newer applications where picture quality and bandwidth optimization is crucial.

-Secure Reliable Transport (SRT) is an open source video transport protocol and technology stack which uses an intelligent packet retransmit mechanism called ARQ (Automatic Repeat reQuest) on top of a UDP data flow, along with AES-128 and 256-bit encryption.
-A relative newcomer, SRT was open sourced in 2017 and has seen rapid growth in its adoption and support especially, as unlike RTMP, it is codec agnostic and can stream any type of video content.
+Secure Reliable Transport (SRT) is an open-source video transport protocol and technology stack which uses an intelligent packet retransmit mechanism called ARQ (Automatic Repeat reQuest) on top of a UDP data flow, along with AES-128 and 256-bit encryption.
+SRT was open sourced in 2017 and has seen rapid growth in its adoption and support especially, as unlike RTMP, it is codec agnostic and can stream any type of video content.

 Putting the RTMP and SRT Protocols Through Their Paces